The Baby Years

 We will assess the gap for distance and tension and will check your tummy muscle strength.
 The main aim is to get the tummy muscles strong and functioning normally.
 The muscles may never join fully together but once you have good tummy strength, it is rarely a problem.

 You can check yourself whether there is a separation or not by lying on your back with your legs bent and your feet flat on the floor.
 Put one hand along the midline of your tummy and lift your shoulders a little off the floor (as if doing a curl up).
-If it is more than two fingers’ breadth, make an appointment to see Mariola or Londa for a full assessment.
+If the gap is more than two fingers’ breadth, make an appointment to see Mariola or Linda for a full assessment.

 Return to Exercise